 Bob Muse is a partner at Levy Firestone Muse LLP and one of Washington’s leading trial lawyers.
 A fixture of the D.C. legal community for many years, Bob has represented clients in some of the highest profile civil, criminal and congressional matters.

 Bob practices in federal and state courts across the country and has tried more than 100 cases to judgment.
 A long-time member of the American College of Trial Lawyers, Bob is listed in Best Lawyers, Lawyers of Distinction, Super Lawyers and Washingtonian magazine as one of the best lawyers in Washington, DC, for criminal defense work and civil litigation.
-He is considered to be one of the Top 100 Irish American Lawyers by Irish America magazine; in 2016, he was included in the 23rd edition of Best Lawyers in America for white collar criminal defense and personal injury litigation; in 2020, he was included in the Top 1% of America’s Most Honored Lawyers by American Registry; and in 2020, he was rated AV Preeminent for 35 Years (the highest possible peer review rating in legal ability and ethical standards) by Martindale-Hubbell.
+He is considered to be one of the Top 100 Irish American Lawyers by Irish America magazine; in 2016, he was included in the 23rd edition of Best Lawyers in America for white collar criminal defense and personal injury litigation; in 2020, he was included in the Top 1% of America’s Most Honored Lawyers by American Registry; and in 2020 and 2021, he was rated AV Preeminent for 35 Years (the highest possible peer review rating in legal ability and ethical standards) by Martindale Hubbell.

 His clients have included Senator Bob Packwood, Senator Howard Metzenbaum, Ambassador Lewis Tambs, the Major League Baseball Players Association, and a wide variety of other public and private organizations, including Fortune 500 companies, private equity groups, hedge funds, law firms, unions and others.
 He has led internal investigations, in addition to representing clients in criminal prosecutions, civil litigation, congressional investigations and other governmental investigations.
 A former public defender, Bob is also committed to pro bono representation of those in need.
 He has served as counsel for various defense lawyers who have been subject to disciplinary charges.